EESSI/docs/docs/test-suite/ReFrame-configuration-file.md

 set_common_required_config(site_configuration)
 ```

-If the EESSI modules are not available by default on the batch nodes, we can
+If the EESSI modules are not available by default, we can add the necessary
-add the necessary commands as `eessi_prepare_cmds` argument to make them
+commands as `eessi_prepare_cmds` argument to make them available.
+If the
-available in the batch job.
-If the system doesn't have an Lmod installation
+system doesn't have an Lmod installation by default, the following commands
-by default on the batch nodes, the following commands will use the one from
+will use the one from EESSI:
-EESSI:

 ```python
 eessi_prepare_cmds = [